 Just why does the series have a pumped-up, Hot-Blooded opening theme contrasting with a soft rock ending?
-The final episode drives the point home - Yuusuke, finally unburdened by the duty of being Kuuga, shows his kindness to a group of children with the ending theme playing over.
-The two musical themes of the show present the character of Yuusuke Godai - a kind man forced by circumstances to become a fearsome warrior who would save the world.
+The final episode drives the point home - Yusuke, finally unburdened by the duty of being Kuuga, shows his kindness to a group of children with the ending theme playing over.
+The two musical themes of the show present the character of Yusuke Godai - a kind man forced by circumstances to become a fearsome warrior who would save the world.

 The fact that three of the Grongi are based off Kamen Riders, namely Badaa, Gadoru, and Daguva, makes it practically foreshadowing for the fact that Kuuga's powers are no different from theirs.

 The opening song's first few chords actually show off Kuuga's forms.

 The first chord is pretty normal compared to the rest, resembling Mighty.

 The second, however, is quicker, resembling Dragon.

 The third is played in a different audio channel compared to the others, resembling Pegasus' Super Senses.